sergey-shulyak/arch-backup/README.md

 1. Initialize git repository if not present (prompts for remote URL)
 2. Backup entire `~/.config` directory (with smart exclusions)
 3. Backup home directory dotfiles
+4. Backup user scripts in `~/.local/bin`
-4. Backup system configs from `/etc`
+5. Backup system configs from `/etc`
-5. Export package lists (native, AUR, all with versions)
+6. Export package lists (native, AUR, all with versions)
-6. Export enabled systemd services (user and system)
+7. Export enabled systemd services (user and system)
-7. Commit and push changes to git
+8. Commit and push changes to git

 ### Restore